Ripe moment for China to resume economic activities

 Many factories and businesses tried to resume operations last week but encountered various challenges.
 Several businesses reported shortages in cash, supplies, and labor.
 Others complained about the nightmarish logistics under the nationwide near lockdown.
 Such problems are effects from the unprecedented laser-focused campaign China has waged against the epidemic - under which everything else was secondary, including the economy.

 However, we have already witnessed signs from top leaders that things will change.
-During two key meetings last week, the Standing Committee of the Central Political Bureau of the Communist Party of China and the State Council, leaders stressed the need to resume economic activities, while continuing the battle against the virus.
+During two key meetings last week, Chinese leaders stressed the need to resume economic activities, while continuing the battle against the virus.
 Central government agencies have also followed up with fiscal and other concrete measures to help companies get back on their feet.

 Such actions suggest China is ready, in terms of public security and policy priority, to open for business.